-I am a postdoctoral research fellow at Telekom Innovation Laboratories (An-Institute of TU Berlin) in Germany.
+I am a research scientist at Telekom Innovation Laboratories (An-Institute of TU Berlin) in Germany.
 Within the company, my main responsibilities include the development of network monitoring functions and the analysis of large amounts of network data.
 Apart from being involved in the company’s internal projects, I am also working on two EU-funded projects (FP7 UNIFY and 5G-PPP 5GEx) which focus on new networking paradigms such as Software-defined Networking (SDN), Network Function Virtualiztion (NFV), and Next Generation Mobile Network (NGMN/5G).
 More precisely, together with more than 16 project partners in Europe, I design the overarching architecture of the network system and develop virtualized network functions for the architecture.

 Previously, I received Ph.D. and M.Sc. degrees in Computer Science from TU Berlin under supervision of Prof. Anja Feldmann (FG-INET) and co-supervision of Prof. Luigi Iannone.
 During my Ph.D. studies, my research interest was centered around developing and evaluating future Internet protocols and architectures such as IPv6, Locator/ID Separation Protocol (LISP), and Multi-source/Multi-interface data transmission.